-First Things First, Meghan Markle Is A United States Citizen
+First Things First: Meghan Markle Is A United States Citizen

 The union between Prince Harry and Meghan Markle is groundbreaking because she's not your typical princess.
-Born and raised in Los Angeles, California, Markle will be the first U.S. citizen to marry into the British royal family.
+Born and raised in Los Angeles, CA, Markle is the first US citizen to marry into the British royal family.
 It's also notable that Markle has been married before.
 Markle was previously married to Trevor Engelson, a film producer, from 2011 to 2013.
-Markle is also biracial, making her the first black woman to marry into the British royal family.
+Markle is also biracial, making her the first Black woman to marry into the British royal family.

-Markle Will Be The First U.S. Citizen Given The Title Of Her Royal Highness
+Markle Is The First US Citizen Given The Title Of 'Her Royal Highness'

 Their Children Will Most Likely Be Born In England